Convex-Dev/lab.cvx/module/lib/README.md

 - Stress testing for Etch, the database for Convex data
 - Simple math utilities

+Find below some quick, key examples.

 ## Client pools

 Especially for testing situations, it is sometimes required creating a pool of clients connected to Convex peers.

 E.g. Pool of 10 clients connected to 2 peers (5 each):